achichen/coffee-script-and-live-script/oop/README.md

 ```

 ### Example 11
 LiveScripts provides addition feature called **Mixin**.
 A mixin is an object(or class) waiting to be *mixed in* somewhere.
-You may treat it as a reusable component, implementing certain interface, usually not used alone.
+Basically, a mixin is a stand-alone component that provides limited functionality.

 Mixin is a good concept to reuse codes by combining difference pieces of codes in a place.

 LiveScript uses keyword `implements` to mixin.
 This might be very confusing for Java guys.
-But it is more like multiple inheritance.
+While it is more like multiple inheritance.

 ```livescript
 Runnable =